-The programme is four terms, starting in April 2023 and finishing in July 2024.
+The part-time programme is four terms, starting in April 2024 and finishing in July 2025.
 It is taught at St Mary's on Wednesdays, Thursdays, and Fridays during term time, providing you with the flexibility to balance your journey to becoming a teacher with the demands of your career and home.

 Lectures take place from 9am to 1pm usually, but with some afternoons.
 All school experience placements follow the same pattern as the full-time cohort, in other words full time and at the same time of the year.

 The first master’s assignment is submitted at the end of the first term.

 FAQs: part-time PGCE